 - You will receive an email with a six-digit code.
-Type it in the “Enter code” field and click or tap to continue.
+Type the provided “Security Code” into the field provided, then click or tap on “Continue.”

 - Next, you will see a message telling you when your account will be deleted if you don’t cancel the deletion.
 Keep in mind that after that date, recovery will be impossible.

 Recover Facebook if You Can’t Access Your Email

 Let’s say that the hacker was a bit more thorough than in the previous case and that they’ve disabled your access to the email account you use to log in to Facebook.
 You still have a way to get your account back.
 First, you should check whether the password is still valid.

 - Open a “browser” on your computer or launch the “Facebook app” on your mobile device.

 - For the mobile app, click on your “profile photo” and skip to “Step 4.”
 If on a PC, continue to “Step 3.”

 - Enter the “last password” you used.
 If the hacker hasn’t changed it, Facebook will allow you to cancel deletion of your account.
 Skip to “Step 5.”

 - For mobile, type in the last password you’ve used.
 If it checks out, Facebook will show you the “Confirm Your Identity” message.
 Tap “Get Started.”
 You will then see the message about when your account was slated for deletion.